VGP/vgp-tools/VGP/README.md

 <br>

-# 5. Contig join, .jns
+# 5. Contig joins, .jns

 For assemblies, we expect that our assembly process will create a **.seq** file of contigs, and that various methods will be applied to use 10X Genomics, BioNano, HiC and/or other data